der-Lehmann/number-flip-animation/README.md

 # number-flip-animation

 This package makes it easy to transition between to numbers using a flip/slide animation.<br>
-When changing between two numbers the number of digits can differ.<br>
+The new number being changed to does not need to have the same number of digits as the number being changed from.<br>
 Leading zeros are not being used.<br>
 <br><br>
 ![](./assets/demo1.gif)